-ting ability has a ability ratio on confirmed renewal program funding.
-Council's fore The above ratios have been calculated using Council's most recently adopted original budget.
+The above ratios have been calculated using Council's most recently adopted original budget.
 Council bases its asset sustain dependency on donor program lifecycles, traditionally occurring in four to five year intervals.

-Certificate of Accuracy For the long-term financial sustainability statement prepared as at 30 June 2021 ability statement has been prepared pursuant to Section 178 of the Local Government Regulation 2012 (the Regu This long-term financial sustai irately calc In accordance with Section 212(5) of the Regulation we certify that this long-term financial sustainability statement has been accu
+Certificate of Accuracy the long-term financial sustainability statement prepared as at 30 June 2021 tion 178 of the Local Government Regulation 2012 (the Regu rdance with Section 212(5) of the Regulation we certify that this long-term financial sustainability statement has been accurately calculated.